-New British Army ads emphasize emotional support
+British Army ads emphasize emotional support

-(CNN)Gone are the stereotypical images of gun-toting musclemen roughing it in the wild.
+(CNN)Gone are the stereotypical images of gun-toting, muscle-bound soldiers roughing it in the wild.

 Instead, the British Army's new animated recruitment campaign emphasizes the organization's emotional support, with a particular focus on minorities.